Mian Abdul Sattar

 Mian Abdul Sattar is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.

 Political career

 He was elected to the National Assembly of Pakistan from Constituency NA-193 (Rahim Yar Khan-II) as a candidate of Pakistan Peoples Party (PPP) in 2008 Pakistani general election.
 He received 58,572 votes and defeated Sheikh Muhammad Anwar, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He ran for the seat of the National Assembly from Constituency NA-193 (Rahim Yar Khan-II) as an independent candidate in 2013 Pakistani general election, but was unsuccessful.
-He received 51 vote and lost the seat to Sheikh Fayyaz Ud Din.
+He received 51 votes and lost the seat to Sheikh Fayyaz Ud Din.